-Carver County and the Minnesota Department of Transportation (MnDOT), in partnership with the Cities of Chaska, Chanhassen and Carver, are working together to identify transportation system improvements on County State Aid Highway (CSAH) 61 and State Trunk Highway (TH) 41.
+Carver County and the Minnesota Department of Transportation (MnDOT), in partnership with the Cities of Chaska, Chanhassen and Carver, worked together to identify transportation system improvements on Highway 61 and Highway 41.
 These corridors serve important roles in connecting the southwest metro area and providing access and connectivity within the local communities they serve to move pedestrians, automobiles, transit, and freight users alike.

 The long term corridor improvements will reflect the transportation needs of the region and the local communities they serve.
-Efforts include:
+Efforts for the study included:

 - Establishing the goals and objectives for the corridors

 - Defining the issues and potential opportunities along the corridors

 - Developing and evaluating potential infrastructure improvement alternatives

 - Developing a long term implementation plan

 In addition to long term improvements, some construction projects were defined by this effort: (See map below)